jesusamauri/embebidosMA/chibios/raspberry/readme.txt

 ** Build Procedure **

 This demo was built using the Yagarto GCC toolchain.
-Just type 'make' and the executable will be built to build/ch.bin.
+Type 'make' and the executable will be built to build/ch.bin.

-** Building the 3 demos **
+(you need to follow first the procedure in the README.md at the beggining of this collections of laboratories in order to run this)

-You modify each main to main.c and then compile it with 'make' use the build/ch.bin file rename it in raspberryFiles/kernel.img
+use the build/ch.bin file rename it in raspberryFiles/kernel.img

 	mv build/ch.bin ../rasberryFiles/kernel.img